Snowflake-Labs/snowflake-vcrpy/README.md

 ## Run with pytest

-snowflake-vcrpy is a pytest plugin and by default it will identify tests annotated with `@pytest.mark.snowflake_vcr` and run those tests in record and replay mode.
+As a pytest plugin, snowflake-vcrpy by default will identify tests annotated with `@pytest.mark.snowflake_vcr` and run those tests in record-and-replay mode.

 ```bash
 $pytest <test_file.py>